EmptySetRBLX/kp3s-marlin/README.md

 You can always go back to the stock firmware by dowloading it from Kingroon website.

 ## Features
-- No need to physically rotate screen, the rotation is set correctly in software.
 - Manual mesh bed leveling with 7x7 grid.
 Why buy 3D Touch when you can do the same by yourself?
 - Linear Advance
 - Pre-calibrated E-steps.
 I've set it to 833.7 steps/mm (factory is 768).
 Change it in menu if it doesn't work for you.